PaperMC/Paper/CONTRIBUTING.md

 However, while in the middle of an edit, unless you also reset your API to a related commit, you will not be able to compile.

+#### Using the Paper tool
+The PaperMC build tool provides a handy command to automatically do this type of patch modification.

+1. Type `./paper edit server` or `./paper edit api` depending on which project you want to edit.
+  - It should show something like [this](https://gist.github.com/Zbob750/e6bb220d3b734933c320).
+2. Replace `pick` with `edit` for the commit/patch you want to modify, and "save" the changes
+  - Only do this for one commit at a time.
+3. Make the changes you want to make to the patch.
+4. Type `./paper edit continue` to finish and rebuild patches.
+5. PR your modifications back to this project.

+#### Manual method
+In case you need something more complex or want more control, this step-by-step instruction does exactly what the above slightly automated system does.

-1. If you have changes you are working on type `git stash` to store them for later
+1. If you have changes you are working on type `git stash` to store them for later.
-  - Later you can type `git stash pop` to get them back
+  - Later you can type `git stash pop` to get them back.
 2. Type `git rebase -i upstream/upstream`
-  - It should show something like [this](https://gist.github.com/Zbob750/e6bb220d3b734933c320)
+  - It should show something like [this](https://gist.github.com/Zbob750/e6bb220d3b734933c320).
-3. Replace `pick` with `edit` for the commit/patch you want to modify, and "save" the changes
+3. Replace `pick` with `edit` for the commit/patch you want to modify, and "save" the changes.
-  - Only do this for one commit until you get more advanced and understand what `git rebase -i` does
+  - Only do this for one commit at a time.
-4. Make the changes you want to make to the patch
+4. Make the changes you want to make to the patch.
-5. Type `git add .` to add your changes
+5. Type `git add .` to add your changes.
-6. Type `git commit --amend` to commit
+6. Type `git commit --amend` to commit.
-  - **MAKE SURE TO ADD `--amend`** or else a new patch will be created
+  - **MAKE SURE TO ADD `--amend`** or else a new patch will be created.
-  - You can also modify the commit message here
+  - You can also modify the commit message here.
-7. Type `git rebase --continue` to finish rebasing
+7. Type `git rebase --continue` to finish rebasing.
-8. Type `./rebuildPatches.sh` in the main directory
+8. Type `./paper rebuild` in the main directory.
-  - This will modify the appropriate patches based on your commits
+  - This will modify the appropriate patches based on your commits.
-9. PR your modifications to github
+9. PR your modifications back to this project.

 ### Method 2 (sometimes easier)
 If you are simply editing a more recent commit or your change is small, simply making the change at HEAD and then moving the commit after you have tested it may be easier.